 Every person is a “believer”, and everybody believes in “something”.
 People are divided in their beliefs as much as they are divided by national boundaries, color, politics, culture, language, ideologies, ethnicity, caste and tribe.
 Religions compete with one another, encouraging people to believe in their particular faith, and employ different methods to win souls to their ideologies.
 Questions such as, “Who am I?”, “What am I doing here?”, and “Where am I going?” are being answered differently, resulting in chaos and in confusion.
 In the midst of this chaos and darkness, the voice of Jesus Christ thunders with authority: “I am the way, the truth and the life: no man cometh to the Father, but by me.”

 In order to preach and teach, testify and proclaim Jesus Christ, the man of God must be taught and trained in the Holy Scriptures.
-Theological Seminary education is about communicating God’s Word in order to make disciples who shall be able to teach others also.
-Faith Theological Seminary has been fulfilling this command of our Lord since 1937.
+Theological Seminary education is communicating God’s Word in order to make disciples who shall be able to teach others also.
+Faith Theological Seminary is fulfilling this command of our Lord since 1937.
 It stands “for the faith, by faith” and in its commitment to the Bible as the only infallible rule of faith and practice, it not only emphasizes the faith which is the inerrant, infallible Holy Scripture with all its content, but also the rule of practice.

 The disciples of Jesus obeyed His command by preaching the Gospel, baptizing believers, and teaching them to observe all things whatsoever He had commanded.
-But today’s so-called disciples of Jesus Christ and theological teachers are not teaching what Jesus commanded.
+But today’s so-called disciples of Jesus Christ and theological teachers are not teaching what Jesus had commanded.
 There are conflicts in doctrine among theologians.
 What has gone wrong?
 Why do these discrepancies exist?
-Christians, instead of relying upon the Holy Spirit for illumination and interpretation of God’s Word, use their own reasoning, feelings, and speculations, and introduce erroneous doctrines and creeds.
-These creeds and doctrines gain importance and insidiously replace the Word of God.
-Countless denominations arise with different theological persuasions, passionately preaching and promoting their own “biblical truth”, while opposing other positions, calling them “satanic.”
-Sadly, this is often the story of Christian denominations, both in America and in the world today.
-These denominations provide their own theological seminaries where they tend to spoon-feed their theological views to their students and these graduates eventually fill their church pulpits.
+Christians, instead of relying upon the Holy Spirit for illumination and interpretation of God’s Word, used their own reasoning, feelings, and speculations, and substitute man-made doctrines and creeds.
+These creeds and doctrines gained importance and insidiously replaced the Word of God.
+Countless denominations arose with different theological persuasions, passionately preaching and promoting their own “biblical truth”, while opposing other positions, calling them “satanic”.
+Sadly, this is the story of Christian denominations, both in America and in the world today.
+These denominations provide their own theological seminaries where they tend to spoon-feed their theological views to their students and these graduates, eventually fill their church pulpits.

-Come to Faith; “study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the Word of truth.”
+Come to Faith; study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the Word of truth.
 God bless you!